-2.4 CONSERVATIO ON OF THREATENED AND ENDANGERED SPECIES Activities Status Support transboundary cooperation, marine mammal monitoring efforts and networking among protected sites, education, and awareness in the region On-going Through the recently submitted Caribbean Marine Megafauna and Anthropogenic Activities (CAMAC) Project which will provide the governing bodies of the Caribbean and environmental stakeholders with recommendations and tools to reduce the impacts of human activities on the marine megafauna in the region (See UNEP(DEPI)/CAR WG.43/INF.36).
-Develop Workplan between the Secretariat and the IWC Support the establishment of CaribWEN On-going Advancements stalled during the biennium.
+2.4 CONSERVATION ON OF THREATENED AND ENDANGERED SPECIES Activities Status Support transboundary cooperation, marine mammal monitoring efforts and networking among protected sites, education, and awareness in the region On-going Through the recently submitted Caribbean Marine Megafauna and Anthropogenic Activities (CAMAC) Project which will provide the governing bodies of the Caribbean and environmental stakeholders with recommendations and tools to reduce the impacts of human activities on the marine megafauna in the region (See UNEP(DEPI)/CAR WG.43/INF.36).
+Develop Workplan between the Secretariat and the IWC On-going Discussions continue.
+A draft document is in progress Support the establishment of CaribWEN On-going Advancements stalled during the biennium.
 However, guidelines for the WENs have been developed under the ICCWC of CITES Support the management of, and the regional sharing of data on, Sargassum in the Wider Caribbean Region On-going Parties and Observers invited to nominate experts to participate in recently established Ad Hoc Working Group on Sargassum Constant update of Secretariat's Sargassum White Paper (UNEP(DEPI)/CAR WG.42/INF.35 Rev 1) to reflect the most recent scientific findings and management recommendations